![]() |

 1. What Is A Trek?

-A typical day on the trail starts as you awake with "bed tea" served to your liking.
-A basin of hot water is brought to the tent.
-There is time to pack.
-After a large breakfast of hot cereal, eggs and fresh bread, the hiking day begins.
-Depending on the difficulty of the trail, the morning hike can be from two to four hours.
-There's a leisurely break for lunch — everyone likes to to digest while reading or dozing in the sun.
-Afternoon walks are often shorter, perhaps several hours.
-Later in camp, afternoon tea is served while the staff erects the dining tent and latrine.
-Some people wash hair or clothes.
-You'll be glad dinner comes early!
-The food is surprisingly good with simple dishes such as rice with dahl, fresh vegetables and yogurt.
-It's a healthy low fat diet!↑
+A typical trekking day starts when you awake with "bed tea," served as you like, along with a basin of hot water arriving at your tent.
+You'll have time to wash and pack.
+After a large breakfast of hot cereal, eggs and fresh bread, the trail beckons.
+Depending on your location and the logistics of the route, a morning hike could last from two to four hours.
+There's a leisurely break for lunch — to relax while reading or dozing in the sun.
+Afternoon distances are often shorter, perhaps lasting a couple of hours.

 2. How Do I Get There?